roosterMAP/notes/blackhole.md

 g_{ij}\dot{x}^i\dot{x}^j = -\mu^2
 $$

 In order to support the electromagnetic field of the black hole with charge $e$, we define $A$ as the covariant vector potential:

 $$
 A = e \rho^{-2}r(dv-a sin^2\theta d\phi)
 $$

-Honestly, I know little about electromagnetism and have only included charge for completness.
+Honestly, I know little about electromagnetism and have only included charge for completeness.
 It is enough to know that the vector potential $A$ only shifts the canonical momentum.

 In order to transform to a Hamiltonian formulation we introduce the momenta to obtain: